How to cite this paper

 Providing a centralized repository like this will make it easier to discover

-packs that might be relevant to one's needs, as well as making it easier to install and manage
+packs that might be relevant to one's needs, as well as making it easier to install

 them on the local system.